• About

 I am a recording engineer and musician who has ended up taking photos, making videos and other stuff.

-• I like recording, mixing and making noisy, distorted, honky band based stuff
+• I like recording, mixing and making noisy, distorted, wonky band based stuff

 • I like composing and producing electronic music